RoboMico/blogsite/_posts/2024-02-21-smooth-vscode-en.md

 ![vscode-animations-change-install-method.png](https://storage.live.com/items/5FA5DFAE47A544F!121366:/vscode-animations-change-install-method.png?authkey=%21AC_KgUZjY4lFAV8)
 _Click the button on the right_

 Then click "Install Apc Customize UI++" in the next bubble.
-This will install another dependent extension that injects the animation code into the VSCode recourse file:
+This will install another dependent extension that injects the animation code into the VSCode resources file:

 ![vscode-animations-install-apc.png](https://storage.live.com/items/5FA5DFAE47A544F!121368:/vscode-animations-install-apc.png?authkey=%21AC_KgUZjY4lFAV8)
 _Now click the button on the left_